-The external HSC examination consists of a 2 hour paper (60%) as well as submission of the Personal Interest Project (PIP) - a 6000 word research paper of a students' own choosing.
+HSC examination - a 2 hour written paper.
+This is in addition to the submission of the Personal Interest Project (PIP) - a 6000 word research paper of a students' own choosing.

-The intellectual and research requirements of Society and Culture are far more like a University Course than a HSC one.
+The intellectual and research requirements of Society and Culture are far more like a University Course than an HSC one.
 In turn, it is excellent preparation for the demands of tertiary study in all forms, but is especially useful for studies within: The Arts, Global Studies, Urban Planning, Government & Policy, International Relations, Law, Business and Psychology.